U.S. congressman seeks interviews with Valeant employees tied to Philidor

-WASHINGTON (Reuters) - The top Democrat on a U.S. House of Representatives investigative panel is requesting interviews with a handful of executives at Valeant Pharmaceuticals International who were directly involved in the operations of specialty pharmacy Philidor, according to a letter seen by Reuters.
+WASHINGTON, Nov 16 (Reuters) - The top Democrat on a U.S. House of Representatives investigative panel is requesting interviews with a handful of executives at Valeant who were directly involved in the operations of specialty pharmacy Philidor, according to a Nov 16 letter seen by Reuters.

 “Troubling new allegations suggest that a group of Valeant employees helped launch Philidor’s business in 2013 and have remained involved in its daily operations,” Cummings wrote.